PhilWaldmann/openrecord/docs/query.md

 ## With Conditions

-OpenRecord has a realy nice syntax to filter your results.
+OPENRECORD has a realy nice syntax to filter your results.

 Here are some examples to filtern a SQL store:
 ```js